Cannabis and international travel

 It is illegal to bring cannabis into Canada.
 If you do have cannabis or products containing cannabis with you when you enter Canada, you must declare them to the Canada Border Services Agency.
 If you do not declare cannabis products when you enter Canada, you can face enforcement action, including arrest and prosecution.

-Taking cannabis across the border is and will remain illegal.
+Taking cannabis across the border is illegal.

 Each country or territory decides who can enter or exit through its borders.
 The Government of Canada cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.
-Involvement in the legal cannabis industry in Canada could also result in your being denied entry.

 Travellers are responsible for learning about the laws of the countries they intend to visit.
 See our Travel Advice and Advisories for information on your destination.

 Although the possession of cannabis is legal in some U.S. states, it remains illegal under U.S. federal laws in any form and quantity, making it illegal to bring across the Canada-U.S. border.

 Previous use of cannabis, or any substance prohibited by U.S. federal laws, could mean that you are denied entry to the U.S. Canadians travelling for reasons related to the cannabis industry may be deemed inadmissible.

 Do not attempt to cross the Canada-U.S. border with any amount of cannabis in any form, even if you are travelling to a U.S. state that has legalized possession of cannabis.
 If you do so you can expect legal prosecution and fines, and possibly jail time.

 - Bringing goods across the border - Cannabis (marijuana) legalization (Canada Border Services Agency)